Role of Derivatives in Creating Mortgage Crisis

 The real cause of the 2008 financial crisis was the proliferation of unregulated derivatives during that time.
 These are complicated financial products that derive their value from an underlying asset or index.
 A good example of a derivative is a mortgage-backed security.

 How Derivatives Work

 Most derivatives start with a real asset.
-Here's how they work, using a mortgage-backed security as an example.
+Here's how they work, using mortgage-backed securities as an example.

 - A bank lends money to a homebuyer.

 - The bank then sells the mortgage to Fannie Mae.
 This gives the bank more funds to make new loans.

 - Fannie Mae resells the mortgage in a package of other mortgages on the secondary market.
 This is a mortgage-backed security.
 Its value is derived by the value of the mortgages in the bundle.

 - A hedge fund or investment bank divides the MBS into different portions.
 For example, the second and third years of interest-only loans are riskier since they are farther out.
 There's more of a chance the homeowner will default.
 But it provides a higher interest payment.
 The bank uses sophisticated computer programs to figure out all this complexity.
 It then combines it with similar risk levels of other MBS and resells just that portion, called a tranche, to other hedge funds.